Home - Programs

 General Science

-General Science is an introductory science course that develops a foundation in chemistry, physics, Earth science and space science while building reading and math skills.
+General Science is an introductory science course that develops a foundation in chemistry, physics, Earth science and Space science while building reading and math skills.

 The major goals of the program are: